Different corporate structures

 Liability of directors could be observed from perspective of: (i) civil liability to the company and third parties resulting from breaches of various duties and responsibilities of director imposed by the laws and regulations; and (ii) liability for offences.

 As per applicable company laws, the director is considered as a person with special obligations towards the company.
 This implies that the director is obliged to conduct his duties with the care of a good businessman always taking care that he acts in the best interest of the company and avoids any conflict of interest in relation to the company.
 Failure to act in accordance with the mentioned obligations may result in a claim by the company against the director and the right of the company to request compensation of damages.

 Liability for offences is liability for breach of the statutory provisions.
 There are several types of offences:

 Acts perpetrated by director can be attributed to the company as well (meaning that the company will be prosecuted if the conditions for criminal liability of legal persons are met (inter alia if the offence was committed with the intention to gain benefits for the company, if the offence was perpetrated upon instruction of the company's internal bodies or if the company uses the goods gained by the offence).

-All natural persons who are employed with the company are subject to the obligation to pay social security contributions on their salaries.
+All natural persons who are employed with the company are enjoy paid social security contributions on their salaries.
 Contributions are calculated on the basis of gross wage and include contributions for pension insurance, health insurance and unemployment.
 The employer is required to calculate and withhold the prescribed amount of the social security contributions upon each payment of the salary to its employees.